arianacofone/crank-o-meter/ReadME.md

 #Crank-O-Meter
 ![alt text] (/pics/version6.png "Closing in on the final version")

-View it <a href="https://crank-o-meter.herokuapp.com/">here!</a><br>
 For our group project we decided to build an app that measures someone's crankiness.
 In order to measure the user's crankiness we developed 5 questions with score buttons attached.
-When a button is clicked (rating how angry the user is) the score is rendered on the Crank-O-Meter as well as being translated into a score below the questions.
+When a button is clicked (rating how angry the user is) the score is rendered on the Crank-O-Meter as well as being translated into a score below the questions. <br>
 Once the user receives their score they will be given a funny/cute GIF or video which may help to calm their anger.
 They can scroll down some more to find a login/register so they can begin their "apology" letter.
 The inputs rendered for the apology letter will have sentences already prepopulated and able to be switched to a new sentence if the user prefers.
-The user may also edit the sentences/letter themself before the letter is sent.
+The user may also edit the sentences/letter themself before the letter is sent. <br>
 The user will click send to email the specified party's email.
-Nodemailer will initiate the email service and will send out via a dedicated gmail account set up specifically for the app.
+Nodemailer will initiate the email service and will send out via a dedicated gmail account set up specifically for the app. <br>

+View it <a href="https://crank-o-meter.herokuapp.com/">here!</a><br>

 ##Technologies Used
 *   [React](https://facebook.github.io/react/docs/getting-started.html) - used to create a one page app allowing for efficent DOM updates.
 We have multiple components on the page that will need to be updated, including the actual crank-o-meter, rendering of the questions, user score and the sentences for the user's letter.